awsdocs/aws-ruby-developer-guide/doc_source/hello.rst

 Running the Program
 ===================

-To list the contents of a bucket, use either of the following commands, where *bucket_name* is the name of the bucket to list.
+To list the contents of a bucket, use either of the following commands, where :code:`bucket_name` is the name of the bucket to list.
 We don't have to include :code:`list` because it is the default operation.

 .. code-block:: sh